American Idiot (musical): Critical reception

-Paul Taylor's review in The Independent hails American Idiot as "the Hair of its generation".
-Yet, as noted by Harry Lou in The Indianapolis Business Journal, "[i]ts female characters are sketched even lighter than the main men are".
-Although intended to empower the disillusioned youth of early 21st century America, American Idiot excludes the female voice from this discourse.
-This disempowering of the female is evident in the fact that the female leads are denied identity, let alone agency.
-Just one of the three is given a name, and all represent a stereotypical form of 'woman'; the mother, the artistic muse, and the object of the voyeuristic male gaze.

 Reviews of the West End production were generally positive.
 Rachel Ward of The Telegraph gave it four out of five stars, calling "90 minutes of uninterrupted chaos".
 Kate Stanbury from Official London Theatre summarized, "Chaotic, intense and pulsating with legendary Green Day hits, a trip to this Tony Award-winning musical may just give you the time of your life."
 Paul Taylor of The Independent also gave four out of five stars, praising director and choreographer Racky Plews for making "a sharp-witted version that throbs with some of the energy of a rock gig (if minus the feeling of unpredictability) while being shrewdly calibrated to suit the intimacy of the 350-seater Arts Theatre."

 Awards and nominations

 American Idiot won a total of five awards.
 At a meeting of the Tony Administration Committee on April 30, 2010, the score of American Idiot was deemed ineligible for a Tony Award for Best Original Score nomination because less than 50% of it was written for the stage production.